ManchesterVolcanology/iFit/docs/usage/intro.rst

 .. code-block:: bash

-  conda install -c conda-forge python-seabreeze
+  conda install -c conda-forge seabreeze

 Alternatively an executable is available.
 Currently this is only for Windows, however if you require an alternative version please get in touch and I will try to help.